ScottLogic/blog/_posts/2024-07-02-investigating-code-quality-from-pr-data.md

 ### Motivation

 Generative AI is everywhere, and software development is no exception.
-Tools such as [GitHub Copilot](https://github.com/features/copilot) and [OpenAI's ChatGPT](https://openai.com/chatgpt/) help developers to rapidly write significant volumes of code, reportedly increasing developer productivity.
+Tools such as [GitHub Copilot](https://github.com/features/copilot) and [OpenAI's ChatGPT](https://openai.com/chatgpt/) help developers to quickly write significant amounts of code, reportedly increasing developer productivity.
 However, this refers purely to the speed at which code is written.
 The quality of the code produced is arguably more important, but much more difficult to quantify.

 The role of a software developer is multi-faceted, and writing code is just one part of the job.
 Therefore, if GenAI coding tools allow us to write code more quickly, but that code ultimately takes longer to review or is harder to maintain, is it really making us more productive?